mikolalysenko/control-flow/doc/graph-types.md

 control-flow
 ============
-The goal of the control-flow module is to transform parsed JavaScript into a simpler intermediate representation.
-The objective here is to create an intermediate representation of JavaScript with as few moving parts as possible.
-Doing this makes processing the generated code simpler since there are fewer cases that must be considered.
+The goal of the control-flow module is to transform parsed JavaScript into a simpler intermediate representation for the purposes of static analysis.
+While JavaScript by itself is by no means a complicated language, it still has enough weird syntactic quirks and edge cases that make writing a proper interpreter cumbersome.
+By focusing on generating a control flow graph for a smaller subset of JS, analysis and abstract interpretation will have to account for fewer special cases and so it should be easier to get it right.

+At a high level the output from control-flow is a direct graph that represents a [control flow graph](http://en.wikipedia.org/wiki/Control_flow_graph) of the program.
+Nodes in the control flow graph are made up of blocks of linear code, each of which is represented as a list of operators on some variables within a defined scope.
+These operators are encoded in a specialized [three address code](http://en.wikipedia.org/wiki/Three_address_code) based on a simplified subset of JavaScript.

 ## Block
-The main output from the module is a control flow graph.
-Nodes in the control flow graph are made up of blocks.
-Each block is a linear list of operators within some specified scope.
-Blocks are connected to other blocks by terminator nodes, which implement things like branching, loops and returns.

 ```
 interface Block {